Africa, Kilimanjaro Trek, Mount Kenya Rock-Climb and Trek, Wild Game Safari News February

-Until the next dispatch bye-bye back to top
+Until the next dispatch bye-bye

 After a 4 hour walk through the clouds this morning we arrived at the Tarn camp.
 We are right under the impressive Mawenzi peak; which is one of the three old craters of Kilimanjaro.
 Tomorrow we will rest all day here.